 - German Folded Paper Stars – Learn to fold traditional Moravian-style paper stars from strips of paper.
 We’ll guide you step-by-step through the process.
 Once mastered, this is an addictive craft!
-This is a wonderful class for teens through adults, though may be too challenging for under 10 year olds.
+This is a wonderful workshop for teens through adults, though may be too challenging for under 10 year olds.

 - Colonial Tea Party – Dress in our early American costumes and spend a fun afternoon learning to embroider and practicing tea-time manners.

-Adult Classes (ages 16 and older)
+Adult Workshops (ages 16 and older)

 - Hand-Spinning Wool – $150* for a 3-hour session, for groups of up to 4 adults. (may require multiple sessions)